 As award-winning English author and journalist Frederick Forsyth (The Day of the Jackal, The Odessa File) explains of his classic holiday mystery, "The Shepherd is quite a simple story: A young pilot, flying home Christmas Eve 1957, [...] experiences a catastrophic electrical failure that knocks out all his equipment.”
 Written in a single sitting on Christmas Eve, the author of this bestselling Christmas story confides, “The last line is the twist in the tale.”

 Although not as well known in the United States, Forsyth's The Shepherd is one of the most beloved holiday narratives in England and Canada.
 Since 1979, a broadcast of the tale has been aired on CBC Radio One, and two adaptations have been performed in Britain within the last five years.

 Why—and for whom—did he write the inspirational novella?
-Discover the back story of The Shepherd by watching the interview below.
+Discover the back story of The Shepherd by watching the video interview below.
 Afterward, read an excerpt from the tale in which an unexpected (and, as it turns out, highly unusual) savior rescues the seemingly doomed pilot.

 Down below the wing tip, against the sheen of the fog bank, up-moon of me, a black shadow crossed the whiteness.
 For a second I thought it was my own shadow, but with the moon up there, my own shadow would be behind me.
 It was another aircraft, low against the fog bank, keeping station with me through my turn, a mile down through the sky toward the fog.